aprivette/slack-pizza-discounts/README.md

 # slack-pizza-discounts
-Checks if pizza is half price via ispizzahalfprice.com
+A Slack bot that checks if pizza is half price via ispizzahalfprice.com